Here’s what’s happening in York, Chester and Lancaster SC counties.

 ▪ The York County Library on East Black Street offers the following free program.
 Details: yclibrary.org.

 YCL Rockin’ Around Main Street, 9-10 a.m., Friday.
-Join the YCL walking club to ‘Rock Around Main Street’ every week this summer.
+Join the YCL walking club.
 Cool down and re-hydrate in the activities room with water and refreshments.
 No registration required.

-Musicals at Main, 10 a.m.-noon, Friday.
-A different musical showcased each week.
+Musicals at Main, 10 a.m.-noon Friday.
+A different musical showcase each week.
 Bring a snack and a friend.
-Light refreshments provided.
 For all ages.

+Movies at Main, noon-2 p.m.
+Saturday.
+A feisty college student gives her school’s a cappella group a much-needed makeover.For adults 18 and older.
+Age 17 and younger must be accompanied by an adult.
+No registration required.

+The Good Yarn Stitching Group, 11:30 a.m.-1:30 p.m., July 30.
+Join a drop-in stitching group!
+Bring a lunch or snacks.
+All skill levels welcome.
+No registration required.

 Send news and photos (JPEGs) to communitynews